 Prior to finding out about presentation make-over services, I was given an opportunity to speak and present to a group of 15 aspiring entrepreneurs about key lessons to financial success for small business owners.
 I jumped at the chance, but didn’t have a signature presentation.
 I had to quickly create a PowerPoint deck (staying up well past midnight the night before I delivered the presentation), making all the common pitfalls, including too many slides for the allotted time that I had, too much text on a slide, and not enough powerful images that made a lasting impact.
 Some of the slides were hard to read from the back of the room and I found the audience was not as engaged and didn’t ask as many questions as I had hoped.

 Fast forward several months later, I found out about PowerPoint redesign services through a colleague.
-I met with Wendy and after listening to her services, I told her that I wish that I had known someone like her had existed three months prior!
-I told her the story about my first delivered presentation as a small business owner and how I spent time working on something that was clearly NOT in my line of expertise (which Wendy coins the term “line of genius”) and wasted hours of time searching online for “good” images to use because I was terrified of taking free but copyrighted images, and didn’t find any good stock image sites that I was willing to invest upwards of $20 – $30 per image.
+I met with the founder and after listening to her services, I told her that I wish that I had known someone like her had existed three months prior!
+I told her the story about my first delivered presentation as a small business owner and how I spent time working on something that was clearly NOT in my line of expertise and wasted hours of time searching online for “good” images to use because I was terrified of taking free but copyrighted images, and didn’t find any professional stock image sites that I was willing to invest upwards of $20 – $30 per image.

-After my book, Small Business Finance for the Busy Entrepreneur – Blueprint for Building a Solid, Profitable Business, made Amazon #1 Best Seller status and Amazon #1 Hot New Release, I received requests from groups and community colleges to deliver my signature presentation, “7 Secrets to Financial Success for Small Business Owners.”
-In addition, I am being invited as a speaker at conferences from those who have already seen my signature presentation.
-I am 100% confident that I would not have received the dramatic increase in speaking opportunities without my stellar signature presentation.
-With the paid speaking opportunities and exposure to my ideal, target audience, I will see a return on my financial investment within three presentations.
-In addition to the monetary return, there are also the intangibles of increased exposure and making an impact from being a speaker at conferences.
+Having my book, Small Business Finance for the Busy Entrepreneur – Blueprint for Building a Solid, Profitable Business, make Amazon #1 Best Seller status and Amazon #1 Hot New Release opened the door to speaking opportunities.
+I received requests from professional groups, organizations, and community colleges to deliver my signature presentation, “7 Secrets to Financial Success for Small Business Owners.”
+I am 100% confident that I would not have received the dramatic increase in speaking opportunities without a polished signature presentation.
+With the paid speaking opportunities and exposure to my ideal, target audience, I saw a return on my financial investment within three speaking gigs.
+In addition to the monetary return, there are also the intangibles of increased exposure and getting input for future content based on audience questions and feedback.

-Bottom line – having a professionally-created and visually dynamic presentation will allow the audience to focus on you as the speaker, as opposed to your slides.
-Consider hiring someone to refresh your presentation like Wendy Gates, who saves her clients on average 8 – 12 hours per presentation.
+Bottom line – having a professionally-created and visually dynamic presentation will allow the audience to focus on you as the speaker, as opposed to the text on your slides.
+Hiring a visualist could save you on average eight to twelve hours per presentation.
 As recommended in my small business finance book, always consider what your time is worth and know when you can afford (and should) hire someone.
-Know your yield per hour and get results by delivering only on products and services within your area of expertise.